-As the economic downturn continues, we find ourselves with two distinct choices:
+Regardless how the market is doing, but especially in a Bear market, we find ourselves with two distinct choices:

 We can cry or we can create.
 We can take action or we can make excuses.
 We can be owners or we can be victims.
 We can tap into the “gloom and doom” mindset all around us and talk “Victimspeak,” or we can be beacons of light for those around us who are being lured to the Dark Side.
 Which choice are you making?

-I’m still surprised when I hear professionals who have chosen to fall into victim mindset.
+I’m still surprised when I hear advisors and other professionals who have chosen to fall into victim mindset.

 “No one is buying real estate right now,” a realtor client tells me.

 “My patients are being laid off,” a chiropractor relates, “and they are not coming because even the deductible on their insurance is an issue.”

 “People don’t want to pay money for coaching,” a career coach tells me.

 “My clients have become so fearful of the market,” a financial advisor client moans, “that I can’t get them to even talk to me on the phone.”